noobhanz/code-translator/README.md

 Understand what is inside a software repository before asking AI to explain it.

 Code Translator is an open-source codebase understanding project.
+It has been vibe coded, to help vibe coders understand what they are actually shipping.

 The project starts with deterministic repository analysis: file discovery, classification, manifests, technologies, JavaScript/TypeScript parsing,